rust-lang/cargo/src/doc/src/reference/unstable.md

 system when cross compiling.
 It supports both generic and host arch specific tables.
 Matching host arch tables take precedence over generic host tables.

-It requires the `-Zhost-config` and `-Ztarget-applies-to-host` command-line options to be set.
+It requires the `-Zhost-config` and `-Ztarget-applies-to-host` command-line options to be set, and that `target-applies-to-host = false` is set in the Cargo configuration file.

 ```toml
 # config.toml